skalogerakis/DEBS_2022_GrandChallenge/README.md

 | Apache Kafka   | 2.12-3.1.0        |

-All of the aforementioned utilities can be easily installed using the `./manage.sh` script and the following command
+All of the aforementioned utilities can be easily installed using the `manage.sh` script with the following command

     ./manage.sh install

-***NOTE: It is highly recommended to use the script and not install the dependencies manually***
+***NOTE: It is highly recommended to use the script and not install the dependencies manually*** The script does not perform system-wide installation of the necessary processing tools (Flink, Kafka) rather uses binaries downloaded on the local directory (DEBS_2022_GrandChallenge).

 ## Execution Instructions

-The `./manage.sh` script completely automates the execution of the implementation.
-As stated in the prerequisites section, before executing the application for the first time install all the required software stack(utilities, processing platforms) using the following
+The `manage.sh` script completely automates the execution of the implementation.
+As stated in the prerequisites section, before executing the application for the first time install all the required software stack (utilities, processing platforms) using the following

     ./manage.sh install